mjbonnington/icarus-gps/README.md

 # icarus
-Icarus is the GPS CG pipeline for integrated VFX shot and asset management.
+Icarus is a CG pipeline for integrated VFX shot and asset management.

 # authors
 Nuno Pereira <nuno.pereira@gps-ldn.com>